alinnman/celestial-navigation/maths/sphere-proof.md

 but presented here as counter-arguments against pseudoscience advocating a Flat Earth.

-Confronting the proofs given above can be done in two ways:
+Confronting the proofs given above can be done in three possible ways:

 1. Refuting the observational findings (a posteriori), preferrably through producing well-documented and peer-reviewed experimental